jonpappalord/crowd_flow_prediction/README.md

 ### Result

 We evaluate our model using different tessellation, evaluating them exploiting the RMSE metric.
-We compare it using as baseline another Deep Learning approach named STResNet.
+We compare it using as baseline another Deep Learning approach named STResNet ([Link](https://arxiv.org/abs/1610.00081)).

 **RMSE**